How much did Marvel heroes help lift Disney+? Answer due Thursday

 Chief Executive Bob Chapek said in early March that Disney+ had reached 100 million subscribers worldwide.
 That number likely swelled to 110 million by the end of March, MoffettNathanson analyst Michael Nathanson said.

-The rapid build-up has made Disney+ the most formidable challenger to Netflix Inc, which pioneered movie and TV streaming in 2007, and reached 207.6 million customers as of March.
+The rapid build-up has made Disney+ the most formidable challenger to Netflix Inc (NFLX.O), which pioneered movie and TV streaming in 2007, and reached 207.6 million customers as of March.

-Competitors including AT&T Inc’s HBO Max, ViacomCBS Inc’s Paramount+ and Comcast Corp’s Peacock also have picked up customers during the pandemic.
+Competitors including AT&T Inc's (T.N) HBO Max, ViacomCBS Inc's (VIAC.O) Paramount+ and Comcast Corp's (CMCSA.O) Peacock also have picked up customers during the pandemic.

 A big question is whether streaming growth can be sustained as movie theaters reopen and people who have been vaccinated emerge from their homes to enjoy summertime activities outside.